 Enjoy our photos and click the gallery below to see a slide show of the July scenery.

-In addition, the barn swallow had their babies and we had the pleasure to watch them grow up right on our porch.
+In addition, the barn swallow had their babies, and we had the pleasure of watching them grow up right on our porch.

 The Barn Swallows Grew Up Fast